UBC-MDS/DSCI_522_group27/README.md

   - GNU make 4.2.1

   - Vega-Lite and Canvas
-      - these must be installed into base environment using command `npm install -g vega-lite vega-cli canvas`
+      - these must be installed into base environment using command `npm install -g vega vega-lite vega-cli canvas`

 # License